aws-samples/eks-kubeflow-workshop/notebooks/02_Fairing/README.md

 ## Kubeflow Labs on EKS

 ### Use Fairing Kaniko Cloud Builder with Kubeflow on AWS
-I build ecr container image by using Fairing Kaniko, and then utilize the image for training job.
+We build ecr container image by using Fairing Kaniko, and then utilize the image for training job.

-### Use container image with awscli, docker client

-I build a container image with awscli and docker support, Please use `seedjeffwan/tensorflow-1.13.1-notebook-cpu:awscli-v2` as a custom image to provision your notebook.
-I am working on upstream patch it will be ready soon.

 ### ECR permission